how to produce music mpc daw

 Position Your Speakers Correctly

-As a general rule, the position of your two studio monitors should form an equilateral triangle with your average head position.
-In addition, as lower frequencies tend to spread out and higher frequencies are more directional, you’ll want your speakers to point at your head.
-If you get this wrong, you may hear excessive bass and not enough treble.
+As a general rule, the position of your two studio monitors should form an equilateral triangle with your average head position, with the speakers pointing directly at your head.
+Get this wrong, and you may hear excessive bass and not enough treble.

 Avoid Ear Fatigue